datacarpentry/wrangling-genomics/_episodes/02-variant_calling.md

 ~~~
 {: .output}

-> ## More Than One Way to . . . sort a SAM/BAM File
-> SAM/BAM files can be sorted in multiple ways, e.g. by location of alignment on the chromosome, by read name, etc. It is important
-> to be aware that different alignment tools will output differently sorted SAM/BAM, and different downstream tools require
-> differently sorted alignment files as input.*
+SAM/BAM files can be sorted in multiple ways, e.g. by location of alignment on the chromosome, by read name, etc. It is important to be aware that different alignment tools will output differently sorted SAM/BAM, and different downstream tools require differently sorted alignment files as input.
-{: .callout}

 ## Variant calling